top of page

 An Unexpected Beginning

-Mick and Elaine Lebens and their children Ryan, Jessa, and Nathan take a missions trip to Arua, Uganda.
-All of them are astounded by the poverty they see, but also by the resilience of Pastor JP, a local pastor who has served the community for years.
+Mick and Elaine Lebens and their family take a missions trip to Arua, Uganda.
+They are astounded by the poverty they see, but also by the resilience of Pastor JP, a local pastor who has served the community for years.
 Upon returning home, the three Lebens children take the initiative to establish a non-profit.

 School Building 101